MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/metadata-search.md

     ![Screenshot of a document library page showing the metadata search pane.](../media/content-understanding/metadata-search-pane.png)

-   Five metadata search fields are currently available.
+   Six metadata search fields are currently available.
 More fields will be added in the future.

    |Field    |Use this field to  |
    |---------|---------|